 My original plan had been to stay in Kaş.
 But with the neighboring Greek island of Kastellorizo inaccessible due to the pandemic, I decided to save Kaş for a future Turkey trip.

-Looking back, having based myself in central Demre, I’m happy that I did.
-Most visitors only pass through for an afternoon, allowing Demre to retain much of its local charm (and prices).
+Looking back, having based myself in central Demre, I’m happy with my choice.
+Most visitors only pass through for an afternoon, allowing Demre to retain much of its local charm (and local prices!).

 Furthermore, the local port is where most boat tours to Kekova Island depart.
 By staying in Demre, you won’t have to wake up extra early just to make it in time for the boat.